PlancksEpoch/Traveling-Salesperson-Circle-Heuristic/README.md

 This repository showcases progressive attempts at creating algorithmic solutions to the Traveling Salesperson Problem (TSP) using Python.

 The underlying idea combines human intuition—drawing a circle to approximate the solution—with computational power to refine the circle into (hopefully) a global minimum.
 While this approach is unlikely to prove P = NP formally, this heuristic beginning plus probabilistic shuffling ending aims to produce high-quality approximations.
 By leveraging the geometric properties of a circle, which maximizes the area-to-perimeter ratio, this algorithm, like a human, first tries to narrow the phase space by eliminating many invalid solutions with crossovers.
-Then looks to utilize the processing power of a computer to find the smallest perimeter circle via a method like 2-opt.
+It then leverages computational power to refine this approximation and find the smallest perimeter path using methods like 2-opt.

 If successful, this heuristic may significantly reduce the time needed to find excellent approximations, particularly for higher-dimensional datasets where circles generalize to spheres and hyperspheres.